agailloty/portfolio-site/content/english/post/happiness-tnse/index.md

   focal_point: ""
 projects: []
 subtitle:
-summary: Use the t-SNE algorithm to perform a dimensionality redyction and plot the countries in a 2D hexmap
+summary: Use the t-SNE algorithm to perform a dimensionality reduction and plot the countries in a 2D hexmap
 tags: [R, ggplot2, clustering, t-SNE]
 title: Shades of happiness
 ---